krestfield/docs/certdog/rest_api_example.md

 ---
 layout: default
-title: REST API Example
+title: REST API Examples
 parent: Certdog
 nav_order: 31
 ---

-# REST API Example
+# REST API Examples

-The following demonstrates how to make a simple API call to obtain a certificate as a PKCS#12
+The following demonstrate how to make a simple API calls to obtain certificates and view certificate details

+For the full API refer to the documentation [here](rest_api_overview.html)

 ### Login